lexicHQ/docs/building-a-bot.md

 The plugin allows you to design conditional conversation flow.
 This helps you implement complex flow in your bot that is triggered by a user input or an event.

-Here, in the example, the bot will take the user to a confirm transaction flow based on input.
+Here, in the example, the bot will take the user to a confirm transaction flow based on the input.
 First, ask the user what they want to do next:

 ![](./go-to-input.png)